KallPetrov/KallPetrov/README.md

 ## 👨‍💻 Job Title
 **Software Engineer**
-Expertise in: Python, PHP, RouterOS Script, and more.
+Expert in: Python, PHP, RouterOS Script, and more.

 ## 🧾 Certificates
 - **HEXAGON**: 12